 The remainder of this document is organized as follows:

+Section 2 provides a high level overview of micro-services architectures and the use of Amazon Web Services (AWS) used in the design of this system

-Section 2 summarizes the primary system objectives identified within the System Requirements that shape the system design.
+Section 3 summarizes the primary system objectives identified within the System Requirements that shape the system design.

-Section 3 presents the primary guiding design principles and base assumptions that shape the system design.
+Section 4 presents the primary guiding design principles and base assumptions that shape the system design.